 What if my tour goes ahead, but some sights are closed or my tour changes?

 As always, our tour itineraries are subject to change — and often do so, even in the absence of major world events.
-If the closures become so significant that we don’t think we can give you the tour experience we promised, we’ll cancel your tour before it departs and give you the option of transferring to another tour or getting a refund.
+If the closures become so significant that we don’t think we can give you the tour experience we promised, we’ll cancel your tour before it departs and give you the option of transferring to another tour or getting credit voucher.
 Otherwise, if we need to make minor adjustments to your itinerary, we’ll work with your tour group and guide to manage the situation safely, smartly and fairly.

 What if the CDC changes its travel advisories in the middle of my tour?